tesnos/kezplez-nx/README.md

 4. Launch it, read the information presented, and press A to have the magic happen

-Keys will appear at "/keys.txt" on your sd card.
+Keys will appear at "/prod.keys" on your sd card, you can then use them with hactool via
+* A) (Recommended) Place them at $HOME/.switch/prod.keys, this allows you to use hactool freely from anywhere without having to worry about where your keyfile is
+* B) (Not Recommended) Place them in the same directory as hactool and use -k or --keyset.
+This is not recommended because you must directly specify where your keyfile is every time you wish to use hactool
 In the future, there may be features such as uploading keys to a site like pastebin.com for convenience or a payload version of this application so you can run it in RCM.

 ## Licensing Information